ysaliens/ssfi/README.md

 32 | 8.173s | 15.836s

-As can be seen from the tables, using unsorted maps brings in 2x speed improvement.
+As can be seen from the tables, using unsorted maps brings in a 2x speed improvement.
 The optimal number of threads (for my VM) also seems to be 4.

 ## Architecture
 Due to the scope of the task, the design of SSFI has been kept simple.
 There are no classes, logging, or a lot of tests.